ejwessel/raspnode_config/README.md

 where `<CURRENCY>` is `bitcoin`, `ethereum`, or `litecoin`

+_NOTE: Be patient.
+The following tasks take the longest amount of time: Update & Upgrade apt packages, Configure Command, and the Make Command, with the Make Command taking the longest.
+It took ~ 1.5 hours for me_

 ### Advanced
 For those who are comfortable with the terminal, there are some additional parameters that are available